kriszyp/xstyle/README.md

 A variable can be declared at the top level, as well inside rules.
 A variable can referenced that is within the current rule or any parent rule (see nested rules) including the top level.

-This functionality is implemented but only lightly tested.

 ### prefix - Vendor Prefixing